Florence Kenyon Hayden Rector: Other designs

-In 1910, she married James M. Rector, a prominent Columbus physician, and continued her architectural practice throughout her life.
-After marrying, she began designing medical facilities, for which she later gained some national attention.
+After marrying in 1910, she began designing medical facilities, for which she later gained some national attention.
 Early in her career, Rector assisted her uncle, L. Howard Hayden, in designing the seating plan for Madison Square Garden in New York City.

-Another design of Rector's is an arts and crafts style house that was built at 1277 East Broad Street in Columbus.
+Another design of Rector's is an arts and crafts style house that was built at 1277 East Broad Street in Columbus, where writer, editor, and revolutionary Ellis O. Jones later lived.
 She also designed her personal residence constructed in 1926 at 878 Franklin Avenue in Columbus, where she lived until her death.
 The long, narrow home she designed for herself is a stuccoed two-and-a-half story structure.
 With its gable end to the street, the house is modest and has an asymmetrical front facade.
 It combines French doors, small rectangular windows, round-headed windows, and steel casements in an eclectic and very personal design.

-In addition, she was the architect for the Wolfe's Journal Island Cottage; a doctor's office building at State & Sixth Street (since demolished) in Columbus and homes in the Woodland Park Neighborhood of Columbus, Ohio.
+She was the architect for Robert Wolfe's Journal Island Cottage; a doctor's office building at State & Sixth Street (since demolished) in Columbus and residential homes.

-Suffragist activities
+Suffragist and activist activities

 Rector also maintained an active political life as well, serving as an active suffragist and as the Financial Chairwoman of the National Woman's Party in 1921.

-Family
+In this position, she championed prison reform, public housing and children’s issues.
+Her activism didn't end with the passage of the 19th amendment, and she continued working to achieve fair working conditions and economic equality for women.

+Rector was on the board of visitors for the Franklin County Children's Home where she advocated for improving conditions through night supervision, to-code fire protection, and no ventilation or sanitation in the nursery.
+She was later pressured to resign from the position but because the board agreed with her, the superintendent and trustees resigned instead.

+Rector was a founding member of the Columbus branch of Altrusa International.
+She was also the first woman commissioner of Franklin Park.

+Personal life and death

+On August 3, 1910, she married James M. Rector (1877-1932), a prominent Columbus physician at her mother's home.
+Her wedding dress is housed at Ohio State's Historic Costume & Textiles Collection.
+The couple had two children, Horace and Gillette.
+She was a proponent of women retaining their maiden names if they had some acclaim under the name to preserve the family name.

 Her sister, Dr. Gillette Hayden, was a pioneering dentist and periodontist in the early 20th century and a founder of the American Academy of Periodontology.
 Rector's great-grandfather was Dr. Horace H. Hayden, a dentist in the early part of the 19th century.
 In 1840, Dr. Horace H. Hayden was one of the two founders of the first chartered dental college in the world, the Baltimore School of Dental Surgery, now known as the Dental College of the University of Maryland.

+Rector died on May 19, 1973, in Columbus.